-Whenever we start talking about raising safe and wise digital kids, the question inevitably comes up:
+Whenever I start talking about raising safe and smart digital kids, the question inevitably comes up:

 Here are my thoughts: